nsidc/earthaccess/docs/contributing/index.md

 ## Pull Request process

-Fork the repository using the "Fork" button on the [repository homepage](https://github.com/nsidc/earthaccess), make your change on the fork, then open a pull request from your fork and follow the instructions populated in the text box.
+Fork the repository using the "Fork" button on the [repository homepage](https://github.com/nsidc/earthaccess), create a branch with your changes in the fork, then open a draft pull request from your fork.
+Starting a pull request provides additional instructions and requirements, and there is no harm in starting a draft pull request while still developing.